 Additional Notes on this Strawberry Recipe

 This sweet strawberry spinach salad goes perfectly with any meal.
 You can also save a bit of time by preparing the candied pecans beforehand.
 Just be sure to seal them in an air-tight container, and they will keep for about a month.
 Plus, just like most of the other Strawberry Recipes, this one can be easily modified.
 For varied tastes, try adding blueberries, blackberries, or other exotic fruit.
 Experiment and find what works well for you and your unique taste sensibilities!
-For those looking for unique flavors, feel free to try organic evaporated cane juice crystals, turbinado, sucanat, honey crystals, brown sugar, or even stevia to give unique and varied accents to the candied nuts used in this quick strawberry recipe.
+For those conscious about the amount of refined table sugar they consume, feel free to try organic evaporated cane juice crystals, turbinado, sucanat, honey crystals, brown sugar, or even stevia to give unique and varied accents to this quick strawberry recipe.

 Be sure to post a comment about your experience below, and others will benefit from your experiences!